ISAC-GROUP/UltraGSAttack/README.md

 - **Collecting device:** Samsung Galaxy Tab S2.

 - Some specific details include orientation, environment, posture and distance.
 If further clarification is needed, please feel free to contact the authors.
-Alternatively, you can visit [https://github.com/ISAC-GROUP/ISAC-Gesture](https://github.com/ISAC-GROUP/ISAC-Gesture) and read our published paper *PreGesNet: Few-Shot Acoustic Gesture Recognition Based on Task-Adaptive Pretrained Networks* for more detailed information.
+Alternatively, you can visit [https://github.com/ISAC-GROUP/ISAC-Gesture](https://github.com/ISAC-GROUP/ISAC-Gesture) and our published paper *PreGesNet: Few-Shot Acoustic Gesture Recognition Based on Task-Adaptive Pretrained Networks* for more detailed information.

 ## ⚙️File Structure